 Expertise Without Interference

-Of course, in addition to firms offering capital that a government might not otherwise have readily available, they also bring along the all important expertise and technological tools needed.
+Of course, in addition to firms offering capital that a government might not otherwise have readily available, they also bring along the all important expertise and technological tools needed (such as CLM software).
 The benefit to the service agreement is that the outside firm is expected to deliver a service, and as with any service-oriented enterprise, the goal should be to ensure customer satisfaction.

 Since the service agreement determines the firm’s compensation, there can be more focus on doing the job to the host country’s satisfaction and less focus on the firm’s own enrichment.
 The firms that enter into a service agreement must simply provide their expertise to earn their fees and refrain from interfering with the manner in which the host country’s leaders intend to handle and utilize those resources.
 The contract management team, in particular, must ensure compliance with any government mandates as well as timely performance to ensure a positive outcome.